TomasPavlovicPavlo/PMI-80/README.md

 	* 1× MHB8080A (microprocessor, equivalent of Intel 8080)
  	* 1× MH8224 (clock and reset generator)
  	* 1× MH8228 (system controller and bus driver)
- 	* 1× MH3205 (3 to 8 decoder, equivalent of 74LS138, used for chip sellects)
+ 	* 1× MH3205 (3 to 8 decoder, equivalent of 74LS138, used for chip selects)
  	* 2× MHB2114 (SRAM 1024×4b)
  	* 1× MHB8608 (PROM 1024×8b) or MHB8708 (EPROM 1024×8b)
  	* 1× MHB8255A (programmable peripheral interface)